-AUDIT OF THE 2020 ANNUAL AND CONSOLDIATED FINAN-CIAL STATEMENTS

-The annual financial statements and combined management report of BCM AG prepared in accordance with the requirements of the HGB as well as the consolidated financial statements and combined management report of BCM AG prepared in accordance with IFRS as applicable in the European Union for fiscal year 2020 were audited by the independent auditor, KPMG AG Wirtschaftsprüfungsgesellschaft, which had been elected by the Annual General Meeting.
+AUDIT OF THE 2020 ANNUAL AND CONSOLDIATED FINAN-CIAL STATEMENTS as applicable in the European Union for fiscal year 2020 were audited by the independent auditor, KPMG AG Wirtschaftsprüfungsgesellschaft, which had been elected by the Annual General Meeting.
 The engagement letter for the audit of the annual and consolidated financial statements and of the combined management report was issued by the Supervisory Board.
 In March 2021, the Supervisory Board discussed the annual and consolidated financial statements and in this context spoke about the reconciliations from HGB to IFRS.
 At the meeting held on 24 March 2021, the independent auditor reported on the current status of the audit, on the respective focus points of the audit and on the preliminary findings of the audit and answered all questions raised by the Supervisory Board.
 Furthermore, the independent auditor explained that there were no facts that gave rise to concerns about bias on its part and informed the Supervisory Board about services provided in addition to the audit services.